 - A. Case Management Conference.
-Absent the granting of a motion to treat an eminent domain proceeding as a complex case or a motion to enlarge time, it will be set for a Case Management Conference approximately 180 days after the filing of the complaint.
-By the date of this Case Management Conference, all parties must either have appeared, been defaulted, disclaimed any interest in the subject property, or been dismissed, and the case must be ready to be placed on the civil active list.
-A Case Management Statement must be completed by all parties and filed with the court at the time of this Case Management Conference.
-The parties may stipulate to ADR or a temporary judge at that time.
-A trial date will be set not sooner than 120 days after the case is "at issue." - B. Settlement Conference.
+Unless otherwise ordered by the court, an eminent domain proceeding will be set for a Case Management Conference pursuant to Rule 2.1.9.
+Parties must comply with that rule, including as to the filing of a Case Management Statement.
+The court will then set the appropriate date for trial. - B. Settlement Conference.
 A settlement conference on the issue of compensation will be set 15 days before the trial date if the parties have complied with the settlement conference rules.
 The plaintiff must attend the conference with its negotiating agent, and all defendants who claim compensation must be present except lienholders, if any. - C. Trial Readiness Conference.
-A trial readiness conference on the issue of compensation will be set 10 days before the trial date.
-The plaintiff and other parties presenting valuation testimony at the trial must meet prior to the scheduled conference and complete, sign, and file a joint trial readiness conference statement in the form provided by the court.
-The completed statement must be presented to the judge at the scheduled conference.
+A trial readiness conference on the issue of compensation will be set at the Case Management Conference.
+The plaintiff and other parties presenting valuation testimony at the trial must meet prior to the scheduled conference and complete, sign, and file a joint trial readiness conference statement in the form provided by the court and pursuant to Rule 2.1.15.

 (Adopted 1/1/1998; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 1/1/2003; Rev. 1/1/2005; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2023)